 That ends our Balik-Yapak tour, but mind you, we’ve still got a few items on this list!
 I’d argue that the next item will actually interest you the most if you’re not a member of the UP community.

-Take a breather at the Sunken Garden
+Take a breather at the Sunken Garden.

 The Sunken Garden is the most prominent green space on campus.
 No one really knows why the Sunken Garden is sinking, but authorities suspect that it could be due to the campus waterway system, which goes along the sides of the Sunken Garden.